-The original instrument and the following digest, which constitutes no part of the legislative instrument, were prepared by Michelle Ridge.
+The original instrument was prepared by Michelle D. Ridge.
+The following digest, which does not constitute a part of the legislative instrument, was prepared by Alan Miller.

 DIGEST 2023 Regular Session

 Mizell

 Present law provides for the powers and duties of the office of alcohol and tobacco control (office), including the issuance of Class A retail liquor permits for high or low alcoholic content.